nealcrook/nascom/sdcard/host_programs/README.md

 * polydos_rom.asm - version of the PolyDos boot ROM that accesses the SDcard.
 Can be executed from RAM or ROM.
 2Kbytes.
 * polydos_util_rom.asm - version of the PolyDos boot ROM that accesses the SDcard, combined with a cut-down version of the utils (so that they still fit in 2K).
 Can be executed from RAM or ROM.
 2Kbytes.
 There are pre-built binaries and listings for this code, at origins of $B800 and $D800.

+polydos_rom/polydos_util_rom are based on the PolyDos 2 ROM code and are configured for a virtual disk size of 315Kbytes.

 The (ROM-based) utilities executed through a jump-table at the end of the ROM.
 The execution addresses shown below assume a ROM assembled at address $D800

 * E DFF4 -- CSUM